IBCC Issues SOPs For Conduction Of Federal Board Exams - UrduPoint

 The government had also arranged spacious seating arrangement for students with six feet distance between each chair at the examination centers.
 It has been informed that only 50 seats will be arranged in single examination hall.

-It is worth mentioning here that Federal Board had already notified for general information of all concerned that SSC PART-II Annual Examinations, 2021 of the shall commence with effect from Monday, 12th July,2021, and end on 30th July, 2021.
-However, HSSC Part-II Annual Examination, 2021 of the Federal Board of Intermediate & Secondary Education, Islamabad shall commence with effect from Saturday, 10th July, 2021 to 30th July 2021.
+It is worth mentioning here that all Educational Boards shall commence SSC PART-II and HSSC Part-II Annual Examinations, 2021 with effect from Saturday, 10th July, 2021 to 31st July 2021.

 When contacted, Chairman Federal Board of Intermediate and Secondary Education (FBISE) Qaiser Alam informed APP that more than 385,000 students of matriculation and intermediate will appear in the examinations across the country.